freshworks/record_not_unique/README.md

 ## To Do

-Add support for higher versions of activerecord and other activerecord adapters.
+Add support for higher versions of activerecord.

 ## License